 That is why your business will likely boom with the help of strangers, not friends.
-Because stranger will view what you do as expertise and knowledgeable.
+Because strangers will view what you do as expertise and knowledge.
 While friends would likely not.

 To some people, you are above their peer level.
-To others, you are the same level with them.
-While to few, they put you below their peer level.
+To others, you are on the same level as them.
+While too few, they put you below their peer level.
 That’s the reality.

-This is simple behavioral pattern.
-A good explanation for how people view you.
+This is a simple behavioral pattern.
+This is a good explanation of how people view you.